-To facilitate the orderly closing of the sales of ADSs, the shares underlying the ADSs immediately prior to and concurrent with the consummation of the offering and the time of delivery of the ADSs will be shares (referred to as the Borrowed Shares) loaned by Nordic Biotech Opportunity Fund K/S, or NBOF, to the Company under the terms of a Stock Lending Agreement.
-In connection with the consummation of the offering and at or immediately after the delivery of the ADSs, newly issued ordinary shares of equal number of the Company will be exchanged for the Borrowed Shares held by the Depositary of the American Depositary Receipt Program and the Borrowed Shares underlying the ADSs will be returned to NBOF.
+To facilitate the orderly closing of the sales of ADSs, the shares underlying the ADSs immediately prior to and concurrent with the consummation of the offering and the time of delivery of the ADSs will be shares (referred to as the Borrowed Shares) loaned by Nordic Biotech Opportunity Fund K/S, or NBOF, to the underwriters under the terms of a Stock Lending Agreement.
+In connection with the consummation of the offering and at or immediately after the delivery of the ADSs, newly issued shares of the Company will be exchanged for the Borrowed Shares held by the Depositary of the American Depositary Receipt Program and the Borrowed Shares will be returned to NBOF.